10 Years Ago: Miranda Lambert’s ‘Revolution’ Album Goes Gold

 Revolution spawned two No. 1 singles: "The House That Built Me" and "Heart Like Mine."
 The disc debuted at No. 1 on the Billboard Top Country Albums chart when it was released at the end of September in 2009.
 By October of 2010, the album was certified platinum, for sales of one million copies.

 “Revolution has been just that in my life: a revolution,” Lambert said when the 15-track record was certified platinum.
 “This past year since it came out, my life has changed tremendously.
 This project started with me on my couch at home holding my guitar.
 I knew it was really important that it be something special, so I poured everything I had into writing and singing with heart on every note and track.

 "I wrote so personally it actually scared me that I was putting it on tape for all to hear," she added.
 "But that is what it takes."

-Revolution is available for download on iTunes.
+Revolution is available for streaming and download on Amazon.

-See One of Miranda Lambert’s Childhood Photos
+See Miranda Lambert + Other Country Stars' Childhood Photos

 You Think You Know Miranda Lambert?